V. Lysov

 HOW HOMOPHOBIA APPEARED

-American psychologist and activist "LGBTKIAP +" - movement (Ayyar 2002; Grimes 2017) George Weinberg considered the creator of the term “homophobia” and the author of the hypothesis of a psychopathological substrate of a critical attitude towards homosexuality (Herek 2004; Weinberg xnumx) In an interview with the homosexual publication, Weinberg does not give a clear answer as to why he became an active participant in the LGBTKIAP + movement, he says:
+American psychologist and activist of the LGBT*KIAP+ movement (Ayyar 2002; Grimes 2017) George Weinberg considered the creator of the term “homophobia” and the author of the hypothesis of a psychopathological substrate of a critical attitude towards homosexuality (Herek 2004; Weinberg xnumx).
+In an interview with a gay publication, Weinberg does not give a clear answer as to why he became an active participant in the LGBT*KIAP+ movement, he says:

 “Although I was not gay, I was as free as possible in my heterosexual activities, as well as in other activities that I prefer not to write about” (Ayyar 2002).

-Weinberg calls himself the person who put forward the idea that jealousy and fear are the cause of critical attitude towards homosexuality in the mid-1960's, in preparation for speaking at a conference at the East Coast Homophile Organization (Ayyar 2002; Grimes 2017) He shared his thoughts with “LGBTKIAP +” activists, the movements Jack Nichols and Lige Clark, who first used the word “homophobia” in an article for the pornographic magazine “Screw” (23 on May 1969 of the year), which meant fears of non-gay men that they can be mistaken for homosexuals - this was the first mention of the term in printed matter (Grimes 2017; Herek 2004) A few months later, this word was used in the headline of The Times (Grimes 2017).
+Weinberg calls himself the person who put forward the idea that jealousy and fear are the cause of critical attitude towards homosexuality in the mid-1960's, in preparation for speaking at a conference at the East Coast Homophile Organization (Ayyar 2002; Grimes 2017).
+He shared his thoughts with LGBTQIA+ activists Jack Nichols and Lige Clark, who first used the word "homophobia" in an article for the pornographic magazine Screw (May 23, 1969), where the word was used to refer to non-homosexual men's fears of being mistaken for homosexuals - this was the first use of the term in print (Grimes 2017; Herek 2004) A few months later, this word was used in the headline of The Times (Grimes 2017).

 In 1971, Weinberg himself first used the term “homophobia” in an article entitled “Words for the New Culture” in the weekly “Gay” (Grimes 2017).
-After reading this article, Weinberg's colleague Kenneth T. Smith (Weinberg xnumx, pp. 132, 136) at the end of 1971 he first mentioned the word “homophobia” in a scientific publication in which he proposed a special scale for measuring individual negative reactions caused by contacts with homosexual individuals (Smith 1971) Finally, in 1972, Weinberg conceptualized the psychopathological hypothesis of “homophobia” in the book “Society and the Healthy Homosexual” (Weinberg xnumx) The following year, Weinberg became one of the leaders of public campaigns organized by the American LGBTKIAP + movement, which led to the decision of the American Psychiatric Association to exclude the diagnosis of homosexuality from the static list of mental disorders in 1973 (Grimes 2017) Despite the fact that the term “homophobia” was subsequently criticized by both supporters and opponents of the “LGBTKIAP +” movement, Weinberg remained a stubborn supporter of his convictions for the rest of his life and insisted that “homophobia” be included in the category of mental disorders (Weinberg xnumx).
+After reading this article, Weinberg's colleague Kenneth T. Smith (Weinberg xnumx, pp. 132, 136) at the end of 1971 he first mentioned the word “homophobia” in a scientific publication in which he proposed a special scale for measuring individual negative reactions caused by contacts with homosexual individuals (Smith 1971) Finally, in 1972, Weinberg conceptualized the psychopathological hypothesis of “homophobia” in the book “Society and the Healthy Homosexual” (Weinberg xnumx).
+The following year, Weinberg became one of the leaders of public actions organized by the American "LGBT*KIAP+" movement, which led to the decision of the American Psychiatric Association to exclude the diagnosis of "homosexuality" from the static list of mental disorders in 1973 (Grimes 2017).
+Although the term "homophobia" was later criticized by both some supporters and opponents of the "LGBT*KIAP+" movement, Weinberg remained a stubborn supporter of his beliefs until the end of his life and insisted on the inclusion of "homophobia" in the category of mental disorders (Weinberg xnumx).

 PROBLEM OF APPLIED USE